happy-sdk/happy/happy/README.md

 DRAFT

-Package howijd is the ultimate prototyping SDK written in Go.
-SDK which makes developers happy by giving them a great API to solve any domain problem and quickly create a working prototype (maybe even MVP).
+The ultimate prototyping SDK written in Go.
+This SDK which makes developers happy by giving them a great SDK to quickly create a working prototype (maybe even MVP) solving their domain problem.
 It's a tool for hackers and creators to realize their ideas when a software architect is not at hand or technical knowledge about infrastructure planning is minimal.

-Howijd interface's first design is to make bleeding-edge APIs and technologies quickly available, hence the compromise to prioritize prototyping before production readiness.
-In addition to the above, Happy addons and services add value to the SDK by favoring the sharing and reuse of implementations in the idea phase between domains.
+Happy do dependency interface's first design is to make bleeding-edge APIs and technologies quickly available, hence the compromise to prioritize prototyping before production readiness.
+In addition to the above, Happy addons and services add value to the SDK by favoring the sharing and reuse of implementations in the idea phase between domains and projects.

-SDK statmens which always must be true:

 - Default implementations of Happy interfaces.
 - Ready to use addons, plugins, services and commands you can simply attach to your prototype application.